tldr-pages/tldr/pages/common/dnsx.md

 > Note: input to `dnsx` needs to be passed through `stdin` (pipe `|`) in some cases.
 > More information: <https://github.com/projectdiscovery/dnsx>.

-- Query the A record of a (sub)domain:
+- Query the A record of a (sub)domain and show [re]sponse received:

 `echo {{example.com}} | dnsx -a -re`